What’s the best cure for keratoconus? This is a question thousands of people in Australia ask every month.

 6. Intra-corneal ring segments with corneal collagen cross linking

 7. Re-prescribing glasses, soft contact lenses or rigid gas permeable contact lenses after intra-corneal ring segments have been installed in your cornea

 If corneal transplantation is finally required, its success rate is greater than 95% when done by an expert corneal surgeon.
 Please note that glasses or contact lenses are normally required after surgery, but visual quality is normally good to very good once the eye has healed.
 It is important to understand vision correction is still required in most cases.
 Somewhere along the line we always get reasonable vision.

 2. Keratoconus does not progress forever

 Keratoconus usually begins either slowly or aggressively as a teenager during puberty.
 In keratoconus, the front window of the eye (the cornea) becomes thinner and eventually destabilises and becomes irregular in shape, which causes a deterioration in the vision.

 - Poorly fitted RGP contact lenses are used

 - The affected person regularly and aggressively rubs their eyes – often due to uncontrolled allergy

-Having read many articles on keratoconus in the literature and on the internet it is common to read that keratoconus progresses through to forty years of age.
-This has not been my experience when lenses are fitted properly and the affected person and his/her family have careful counselling about the potential damage that is done by eye rubbing.
+Having read many articles on keratoconus in the literature and on the internet it is common to read that keratoconus progresses through to forty years of age and beyond.
+This is rare in my experience when lenses are fitted properly and the affected person and his/her family have careful counselling about the potential damage that is done by eye rubbing.

 The moral of the story: “I promise to fit the lenses properly as long as you significantly decrease eye rubbing.”(See point 3)

 3. Significantly decreasing eye rubbing is essential!

 People that have keratoconus often also have allergies.
 Hay fever, skin allergies, and asthma are common.
 With these conditions come itchy eyes.
 Another group of people that has keratoconus does not seem to have allergies but they do have a habit of eye-rubbing.
 Aggressively rubbing eyes can cause or progress keratoconus.
 Therefore it is very important to have strategies to decrease the urge to rub.